C-D-Lewis/fabricate.js/README.md

 with a fluent API based on method chaining.
 This allows creating elements with styles, attributes, handlers, and child elements in an easy fashion.

-For example, a text element:
+For example, a text element in a padded container:

 ```js
 const Text = (text) => fabricate('span').setText(text);